Wayne Hsiung: Direct Action Everywhere

 Another large-scale action occurred on September 29, 2018, when activists, including Hsiung, walked into Petaluma Poultry in Petaluma, CA and provided water to chickens that they claimed were injured and could no longer walk to reach water on their own.
 The activists had set up tents as "medical centers" to care for the animals, providing them with water, food and also medical treatments for injured birds.
 After setting up on-site medical tents and treating some of the birds, the protesters started to leave the farm with both dead and alive animals, taking the ones who allegedly needed the most medical care.
 The police arrived at the scene with about 40 deputies and one helicopter, arresting the activists and handing the animals over to animal control.
 The police allowed the activists to take one hen off the property of the farm and to provide it with veterinary care, but 58 activists were arrested on various felony conspiracy, felony burglary, and misdemeanor trespass charges.

 Hsiung has also been a part of several other high-profile protests and incidents, most notably a disruption of a San Francisco Giants-LA Dodgers baseball game in September 2016 that led to him being tackled by Giants player Angel Pagan on national TV.
 He was also a high-profile spokesman for a series of protests at presidential rallies during the 2016 Democratic Presidential Primary over the candidates' support for animal agriculture.

 Hsiung has also given various talks at various universities about social activism and animal rights.
 In November 2014, Wayne Hsiung was a guest speaker at UC Berkeley, where he gave a talk titled, "What if Everything We Think We Know about Social Change is Wrong?"
 In January 2019, Hsiung gave a talk at Stanford University Law School titled "Changing the Law by Breaking It: a Conversation on Activism, Animal Welfare, and the Law with DxE Founder, Wayne Hsiung."

-In an August 2019 DxE blog, Hsiung announced that he was stepping down as DxE lead organizer in December 2019 and Almira Tanner would become DxE lead organizer.
-In a July 2023 blog (The Simple Heart on Substack), Hsiung said that he would be stepping down from all roles at DxE.
+In an August 2019 DxE blog post, Hsiung announced that he was stepping down as DxE lead organizer in December 2019.
+In his July 2023 blog post on Substack, Hsiung said that he would be stepping down from all roles at DxE.

 In December 2021, Hsiung was found guilty of two felonies, larceny and breaking and entering, in Transylvania County, North Carolina.
 The charges were based on an open rescue of an infant goat at a 15-acre farm.
 Hsiung represented himself in the proceedings, and he received a suspended sentence with 24 months of supervised probation and was required to pay the farmer US$250 as the value of the stolen goat.
+In other jurisdictions, he has faced charges of up to 60 years in prison for rescuing sick and injured animals from slaughterhouses.

-In November 2023, Hsiung was sentenced to 90 days in jail and two years probation on trespassing charges after engaging in an open rescue at the Sunrise Farms chicken farm in 2018.
+In November 2023, Hsiung was sentenced to 90 days in jail and two years probation on trespassing charges after engaging in an open rescue of sick and dying chickens at the Sunrise Farms chicken farm in 2018.
 He served 38 days before being released early.